 Short-tailed shrews can be found all over central and eastern North America.
 They make their homes in southern Saskatchewan to the Atlantic provinces of Canada and south to northern Arkansas and Georgia.
 They are found from southern to north-central Canada and from the northeastern United States to eastern Texas and Florida.

 They are the most common shrews in the regions around the Great Lakes.
-They live in habitats that are both disturbed and undisturbed, such as old fields, grasslands, fencerows, marshes, deciduous and coniferous forests, and can also be found in household gardens.
+They live in disturbed and undisturbed habitats, such as old fields, grasslands, fencerows, marshes, and deciduous and coniferous forests, and can also be found in household gardens.
 The habitats shrews prefer are moist and have leaf litter or are thick with plant cover.

-Male shrews are larger than females, particularly in the size of their heads as compared to their bodies.
+Male shrews are more significant than females, particularly in the size of their heads compared to their bodies.
 They look robust and about the size of a meadow mouse.
 Their snouts are shorter and more substantial than those of other shrews.
-The tails are short, they have small eyes, and their fur hides their ears.
+The tails are fast, they have small eyes, and their fur hides their ears.

 How Does The North American Short-tailed Shrew Communicate?

 Short-tailed shrews have poor vision and can only detect light and dark.
-To find their way about and to get food, they rely on sound reflections like ultrasounds.
-In this way, they’re able to distinguish the difference between objects found in their environment.
+They rely on sound reflections like ultrasounds to find their way about and get food.
+In this way, they can distinguish between objects found in their environment.